 Parents are invited to attend parent consultations on two occasions each year.
-In addition, the annual report to parents includes information re: progress and attainment and future targets in all areas of the curriculum.
+In addition, the annual report to parents includes information re: characteristics of effective learning, progress and attainment and future targets in all areas of the curriculum.

-Parents are always welcomed to discuss their children informally at the end of the school day, alternatively, if they feel an informal chat is not sufficient to meet their child's needs at that time, they are able to arrange a short meeting with their child's class teacher at a convenient time.
+Parents are always welcome to discuss their children informally at the end of the school day, alternatively, if they feel an informal chat is not sufficient to meet their child's needs at that time, they are able to arrange a short meeting with their child's class teacher at a convenient time.